Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Yankees have posted a mark of 3-2.
+- The Yankees have played as the underdog in six of their past 10 games and have gone 4-2 in those contests.

-- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on four occasions.
+- In their last 10 games with an over/under, the Yankees and their opponents have combined to eclipse the total four times.

-- The previous 10 Yankees contests have not had a spread posted by oddsmakers.
+- The Yankees' previous 10 games have not had a spread posted by oddsmakers.

 Yankees Betting Records & Stats

-- The Yankees have been chosen as underdogs in 47 games this year and have walked away with the win 18 times (38.3%) in those games.
+- The Yankees have been victorious in 19, or 39.6%, of the 48 contests they have been chosen as underdogs in this season.

-- This season, New York has been at least a +155 underdog on the moneyline three times, losing each of those contests.
+- New York has been at least a +155 moneyline underdog three times this season, but was upset in all of those games.

-- The Yankees have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, New York and its opponents have hit the over in 61 of its 133 games with a total.
+- New York and its opponents have gone over the total this season in 61 of its 134 opportunities.

-- The Yankees are 6-6-0 against the spread in their 12 games with a line set by sportsbooks this season.
+- The Yankees are 6-6-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!